-We will consider the impact of any criminal convictions or investigations/charges that are disclosed.
-You must make the disclosure as soon as possible after you have accepted an offer and at least 30 days before the scheduled start date for your programme (or straightaway if there are fewer than 30 days before that scheduled start date).
+You must inform us of the above as soon as possible after you have accepted an offer and at least 30 days before the scheduled start date for your programme (or immediately if there are fewer than 30 days before the scheduled start date).
+If you do not make a disclosure at this point, you will have the further opportunity to do so via our website.
+Disclosure should be made within 30 days of the conviction/charge/instigation of any police investigation.